Let-s-help-each-other/COVID19-resources/README.md

 **City**: San Francisco

 **What do they need help with?**
 Volunteers at the pop-up pantries citywide.
-Sign up for a shift [here] (https://www.sfmfoodbank.org/community-volunteer-support/)
+Sign up for a shift [here](https://www.sfmfoodbank.org/community-volunteer-support/)

-**Contact information (phone, email)**:  415-282-1900; info@sfmfoodbank.org
+**Contact information (phone, email)**:415-282-1900, info@sfmfoodbank.org

 ---